aimat-lab/MOF_web_interface/README.md

 # How to start the development server:
 - Open a command line terminal and go to the main project directory (where README.md and manage.py are located)
-- Execute the command ```python manage.py runserver```. !!!
+- Execute the command ```python manage.py runserver```
+- Now you can open your browser.
+The server is accessible at "http://127.0.0.1:8000/test_ai/"
+- !!!
 Important !!!
 This is a dev. server don't use it in production!
-- Now you can open your browser.
-The server is accessible at "http://127.0.0.1:8000/test_ai/"

 # Paper
 **MOF Synthesis Prediction Enabled by Automatic Data Mining and Machine Learning**